hiroki-nishino/Ardestan1/README.md

 win 32/64, linux 32/64, linux (ARM) 32/64.
 ----------------------------------------
 This is an executable jar.
 Your must have Java 1.8 or higher in your environment.

-If your Java Runtime is appropriately installed, you should be able to run Ardestan just by clicking this jar file.
+If your Java Runtime is appropriately installed, you should be able to run Ardestan just by clicking this jar file (if it doesn't start up try 'java -jar Ardestan.jar' in the terminal/console).

 Mostly untested, so don't complain and don't expect me to react to your pull requests.